Application of AI in Quality Assurance

 Measurement Manipulations and Distortions

-During the characterisation and identification of typical measurement manipulations and distortions, the Compact.Net software module analyses any type and length of measurement series.
+During the characterisation and identification of typical measurement manipulations and distortions, the Quality Inspection Software Compact.Net analyses any type and length of measurement series.
 The values are hereby largely normed and classified in advanced.
 Following this, the software scans the measurements and checks whether e.g.:

 - The same value repeats itself across several measurements